Hector387615/sbg_ros_driver_ellipse/README.md

   Disabled by default, set `odometry.enable` in configuration file.

 ##### NMEA topics
 The driver can publish NMEA GGA messages from the internal GNSS receiver.
-It can be used with third party [NTRIP client](https://github.com/LORD-MicroStrain/ntrip_client) modules to support VRS networks providers.
+It can be used with third party.

  Disabled by default, set `nmea.publish` to `true` in .yaml config file to use this feature.